GoogleCloudPlatform/DataflowTemplates/v2/mongodb-to-googlecloud/README_MongoDB_to_BigQuery.md

 ### Optional Parameters

+* **databaseConnectionURLSecretId** : If used, the pipeline with read the mongoDbUri from a secret manager path and retrieve the connection on run time.
+The pipeline service account needs access to Secret Manager to retrieve the MongDB connection URI.
 * **useStorageWriteApi** (Use BigQuery Storage Write API): If enabled (set to true) the pipeline will use Storage Write API when writing the data to BigQuery (see https://cloud.google.com/blog/products/data-analytics/streaming-data-into-bigquery-using-storage-write-api).
 Defaults to: false.
 * **useStorageWriteApiAtLeastOnce** (Use at at-least-once semantics in BigQuery Storage Write API): This parameter takes effect only if "Use BigQuery Storage Write API" is enabled.
 If enabled the at-least-once semantics will be used for Storage Write API, otherwise exactly-once semantics will be used.
 Defaults to: false.
 * **javascriptDocumentTransformGcsPath** (JavaScript UDF path in Cloud Storage.): The Cloud Storage path pattern for the JavaScript code containing your user-defined functions.
 (Example: gs://your-bucket/your-transforms/*.js).